sourcegraph/handbook/content/departments/security/tooling/entitle.md

 - No need for indefinite access to sensitive information
 - Auto expiration of access based on time bound requests
 - Audit log of all requests and actions taken
-- Granular access means no more over provisioned permissions
+- Granular access means no more overprovisioned permissions
 - Granular access means only access to relevant data

 Entitle also gives us advantages over the current request process.
 It allows for: